Divine Council: Historical setting

 The concept of a divine assembly (or council) is attested in the archaic Sumerian, Akkadian, Old Babylonian, Ancient Egyptian, Babylonian, Canaanite, Israelite, Celtic, Ancient Greek and Ancient Roman and Nordic pantheons.
 Ancient Egyptian literature reveals the existence of a "synod of the gods".
 Some of our most complete descriptions of the activities of the divine assembly are found in the literature from Mesopotamia.
 Their assembly of the gods, headed by the high god Anu, would meet to address various concerns.
 The term used in Sumerian to describe this concept was Ukkin, and in later Akkadian and Aramaic was puhru.

 Examples

 Archaic Sumerian

 One of the first records of a divine council appears in the Lament for Ur, where the pantheon of Annunaki is led by An with Ninhursag and Enlil also appearing as prominent members.

 Akkadian

 The divine council is led by Anu, Enlil, and Ninlil.

 Old Babylonian

 In the Old Babylonian pantheon, Samas (or Shamash) and Adad chair the meetings of the divine council.

 Ancient Egyptian

 The leader of the Ancient Egyptian pantheon is considered to either be Thoth or Ra, who were known to hold meetings at Heliopolis (On).

 Babylonian

 Marduk appears in the Babylonian Enûma Eliš as presiding over a divine council, deciding fates and dispensing divine justice.

 Canaanite

-Texts from Ugarit give a detailed description of the Divine Council's structure of which El and Ba'al are presiding gods.
+Texts from Ugarit give a detailed description of the Divine Council, in which El and Ba'al are the presiding gods.